An Adaptive and Stability-Promoting Layerwise Training Approach for Sparse Deep Neural Network Architecture: Acknowledgement

 \subsection{Training with 20 neurons in each hidden layer}

-The learning curve and parameter efficiency for this case is shown in Figure \ref{MNIST_training}.
-The inputs for this experiment is given in Appendix \ref{inputs}.
-The last $4$ layers of the network produced by Algorithm \ref{AlgoGreedyLayerwiseResNet} is pruned before applying Algorithm \ref{Sequential}.
+The inputs for this experiment is given in \cref{inputs}.
+The parameter efficiency achieved for the case of using 20 neurons in the hidden layers is provided in Figure \ref{MNIST_training}.
 Table \ref{tab:adaptation_MNIST} shows the comparison of results with baseline and other layerwise training method.

 Note that our experiments showed that, forward thinking model \cite{hettinger2017forward} quickly over-fits on the training data while adding the initial few layers.
-Further, forward thinking model is not $\epsilon-\delta$ stable which is a necessary condition for Algorithm \ref{Sequential} to achieve robustness (Remark \ref{stability_2}).
-Numerically, it is observed that the residual defined in line 4 of Algorithm \ref{Sequential} is very low, and it is hardly possible to extract information from the residual and improve the results.
-Hence, the performance of forward Thinking model + Algo 2 has been not been included in the comparison results shown in Figure \ref{summary_PINNs_a_b} since the behaviour is similar to baseline+Algo 2.
+Further, forward thinking model is not $\delta-$ stable which is a necessary condition for \cref{Sequential} to achieve robustness (Remark \ref{stability_2}).
+Numerically, it is observed that the residual defined in line 4 of \cref{Sequential} is very low in magnitude, and it is hardly possible to extract information from the residual and improve the results.
+Hence, the performance of forward thinking model + \cref{Sequential} has been not been included in the comparison results shown in Figure \ref{summary_PINNs_a_b} since the behaviour is similar to baseline+\cref{Sequential}.